pd-abhay/iris-flask/README.md

 # iris-flask
+Used Logistic Regression as a Classification Algorithm on Iris Dataset.
-Used Flask to run classification algorithm on Iris Dataset
+Used Flask to run classification algorithm on a web page